Heavy on My Heart

-"Heavy on My Heart" is a song by American recording artist Anastacia from her third studio album, Anastacia (2004).
+"Heavy on My Heart" is a song by American recording artist Anastacia from her self-titled third album (2004).
 Written by Anastacia and Billy Mann, its arrangement is built on simple guitar riffs, and its lyrics chronicle Anastacia's battle with breast cancer.
 The song was released as the album's fourth and final single on March 7, 2005, and entered the top 20 in Hungary, Italy, the Netherlands, and Spain.
 A French version of the song, titled "Trop lourd dans mon coeur" (meaning "Too Heavy on My Heart"), appears as a B-side to the single.

 Critical reception

 AllMusic editor Matthew Chisling described this song: "a shimmering ballad flushed by pain, love, and bombastic sounds that collide like tidal waves in what can only be described as a magical four minutes."
 Yahoo!
 Music editor Dann Genoe wrote: "Power ballad "Heavy On My Heart" is prime for a soft focus video."